 MOM.CEO: You’re the creator of Mompreneur and Me – Could you tell us more about this?

 Christine Michel Carter: I often hear due to household responsibilities that moms have very little time left for sponsorship and networking.
 I know what that feels like.
-That's why I created Mompreneur and Me events, which are an inclusive parent and child-friendly networking events.
+That's why I created Mompreneur and Me events, which are inclusive parent and child-friendly networking events.
 Moms no longer need to feel guilty for wanting to focus on their careers or for leaving their children to do so.
 Therefore, their children are with them at the event and they're in a room with like-minded entrepreneurial women.
 Plus the events are nationwide and free, which everyone loves.

 For one hour, moms and their children exercise together, doing anything from bowling to cooking classes to yoga.
-For the second hour, the kids are watched by trained childcare professionals and the moms work on activities to develop themselves professionally, from advocating for yourself to resume writing.
-We work on these professional development activities because impeccable networking and communication skills help moms get noticed by prospective employers, and communicating new innovative ideas in a clear and confident way which can set moms apart from their peers without children.
+For the second hour, the kids are watched by trained childcare professionals and the moms work on activities to develop themselves professionally, from advocating for themselves to resume writing.
+We work on these professional development activities because impeccable networking and communication skills help moms get noticed by prospective employers, and communicating new innovative ideas in a clear and confident way can set moms apart from their peers without children.

 MOM.CEO: Are you capable of separating work and home life, and if yes, what's your secret?

-Christine Michel Carter: My secret is bringing my authentic self in all spaces.
+Christine Michel Carter: My secret is bringing my authentic self into all spaces.
 My work colleagues know that I believe motherhood makes a professional stronger in the workplace, and my kids know they always come first, but Mommy values work a great deal.
 There are periods where you are not spending as much time with your kids due to work, and there are times when your work is pushed to the side because you need to walk away from the company, recharge, practice self-care, and have time with your children.
 It always ebbs and flows.